drschriner/Assignment-1-ISQA-3420/USE CASES.md

 **Primary Actor:**  Manager

-**Goal in Context:**  The manager is able to obtain Open Source Software policies for a given software project.
+**Goal in Context:**  The manager is able to obtain Open Source Software policies for given software packages.

 **Stakeholders:**

-+ *Manager:* To receive clear and relevant Open Source Software policy information corresponding to a software project.
++ *Manager:* To receive clear and relevant Open Source Software policy information corresponding to software packages.

 + *Developer:* To provide the relevant file/package level information.